andywalton7/sdk-test/source/includes/_create_orders.md

 The **[Create Order](https://docs.electioapp.com/#/api/CreateOrder)** endpoint enables you to record details of a customer's order in PRO.

 <aside class="info">
   In the context of PRO, an order represents a collection of packages that is to be transported to the same destination and on behalf of the same customer.
-Each order will eventually correspond to one or more shippable consignments.
+Each order will eventually correspond to one or more consignments.

   A <strong>package</strong> is an <strong>item</strong> or a collection of items, wrapped or contained together for shipment.
 Packages make up consignments and in turn are made up of items.
 One package can contain one or more items, and one consignment can contain one or more packages.